subaquatic-pierre/zero_sdk_py/README.md

 # Python SDK for 0Chain

+This is a Python SDK for 0Chain Blockchain network.
+Below is a mapping from current ZBox and ZWallet CLI methods to Python SDK methods

 ## ZBox CLI method map

 | Go SDK             | Python SDK                     | Status           | Description                                               |